adityasyam/BWA_sequencing/README.md

 This is a code repository to run and benchmark different versions of BWA for DNA sequencing, particularly on HIV-1 nucleotide sequences.
+The three versions included are:
+1) BWA-backtrack (base version)
+2) BWA-SW
+3) BWA-MEM

 Prerequisites:
 Create a virtual environment and install the requirements listed in the `requirements.txt` file using